SimonsZheng/MISR/README.md

 ## Numerical Experiments

+### The preliminary example

 ### Simulation

-To reproduce the results for the simulation study in the paper, the files in should be implemented.
-For example, to obtain the MSRL results for model 1) and distributional setting 1), run the following command:
+To reproduce the results for the simulation study in the paper, the files in the folder "Simulation Study" should be implemented.
+For example, to obtain the MSRL results for model 1) and distributional setting 1) in Table 1, run the following command:

     python3 midr_demo.py --model=1 --scenario=1 --latent_dim=1